Here are several leadership lessons and professional advice from my career, Part 1

 1. Be the example – seek growth opportunities as a leader.
 Read books, listen to podcasts, attend training sessions, and encourage your team members to do the same.

-2. Talk about it – create a growth mindset mantra for your team.
-Our mantra on one of my teams was, “We do hard.”
+2. Talk about it—create a growth mindset mantra for your team.
+One of my teams’ mantras was, “We do hard.”
 We were starting a new program and guessed everything would be hard.
 It was, and our mantra helped keep us motivated.

 The last strategy is particularly challenging.
 As a leader, you get to deal with the good, the bad, and the ugly.
 When ugly shows up, you want to scream and shout.
 Don’t do it.
 Getting worked up will not solve your problems.
 It may have the opposite effect.
 Word will get out that you lost your cool, which harms your reputation.